 Fruit flies breed rapidly, so simply trapping them will not get rid of an infestation.
 To fully rid your house of fruit flies, you need to find the source of them and remove it.
 The obvious starting point is any fruit which is overripe or rotten, make sure to regularly throw out any fruit or vegetables which are not going to be consumed.
 Also, when buying fruit, wash it immediately to clean off any larvae or eggs which were already on it.
 If you don’t have any fruit, the next step is to check your garbage and your drains.
 Fruit flies are looking for any moist decomposing matter, and so regular garbage removal and drain cleaning should get rid of any eggs.
 Dealing with the adults is the easy part, fruit flies love apple cider vinegar and it is easy to make traps at home for them.

-Following these few tips should get rid of most fly infestations, but if they aren’t enough you can always call us, at Art Plumbing, AC & Electric to give your drains a thorough cleaning.
+Following these few tips should get rid of most fly infestations, but if they aren’t enough you can always call us, at Art Plumbing, Air Conditioning & Electric to give your drains a thorough cleaning.